renniemaharaj/renniemaharaj/README.md

 # Hi there, I'm Rennie Maharaj!

-I am proficient in web development, including Vanilla JavaScript, PHP, modern JavaScript frameworks, and TypeScript, along with the tooling that makes web development efficient and developer-friendly.
-I am proficient in Go (Golang) and its ecosystem.
-I also have strong experience with the Frappe monolithic Python framework and ERPNext as an alternative to non-monolithic stacks.
+I have strong experience in web development, spanning Vanilla JavaScript, PHP, modern JavaScript frameworks, and TypeScript, with a focus on efficient, developer-friendly tooling.
+I am proficient in Go (Golang) and its ecosystem, and experienced with the Frappe monolithic Python framework and ERPNext as a robust alternative to non-monolithic stacks.

-Additionally, I am well-versed in containerization and infrastructure tools such as Docker, Docker Desktop, Nginx, Superset, and Linux distributions, and I have a solid foundation in computer systems and electronics.
+I also have solid expertise in containerization and infrastructure, including Docker, Nginx, Superset, and Linux environments, alongside a strong foundation in computer systems and electronics.

 ## About Me